eclipse-leda/leda/content/en/docs/building-custom-images/_index.md

 Obtain the `image-name.wic.bz2` and `image-name.wic.bmap` files from the `tmp/deploy/images` directory.
 Mount your storage and use bmaptool to quickly flash the built image.
 More information on flashing can be found in the [Running on Raspberry Pi](../general-usage/raspberry-pi/) section of this documentation.

 If everything works as intended you should see in the U-Boot output that it found `/boot.scr` and started executing it.
-This should lead to a successful boot of your custom Linux distro image with the RAUC-mark-good.service being marked as \[OK\] in the systemd logs (if your distro uses systemd).
+This should lead to a successful boot of your custom Linux distro image with the RAUC-mark-good.service being marked as \[<span class="-text-green">OK</span>\] in the systemd logs (if your distro uses systemd).